PhoebeY05/SMU-Whitehacks-Writeups/Pwn/variedfun/writeup.md

+# Description
+It is time to learn about Buffer Overflow.
+Overwrite target to get the flag
 # Steps
 1. From variedfun.c, we can infer that we need to input more than 64 characters to change `target`.
 ```c